Xtendera/LossDL/README.md

 # Installation

 Get a list of your requested songs.
+Put them in the format shown in the songs.txt file, without the "//" part of it.

 Must have [Bun](https://bun.sh/), [Git](https://git-scm.com/), and [ViolentMonkey](https://violentmonkey.github.io/) installed on your browser.
 Click [this link](https://github.com/Xtendera/LossDL/raw/main/lossdl-captcha.user.js) to install the userscript to your browser, after installing ViolentMonkey.